gibs0630/ACAI/README.md

     ```sh
     pio run --target upload
     ```
+    Or use Visual Studio Code extension to call the upload function

-3. Make sure to follow the hardware setup instructions provided in the documentation.
+4. Make sure to follow the hardware setup instructions provided in the documentation.

 Using the Visual Studio Code extension for PlatformIO is highly recommended